Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes

+To apply the general theory developed in Section~\ref{sec:mix}, it suffices to construct a triple $(\Theta, \cN, \pi)$ that satisfies Condition~\ref{cond:unimodal}.
+We will do this for both high-dimensional DAG selection and structure learning.
+Recall that for DAG selection, our goal is to estimate an underlying DAG model from the data when we know it has some ordering $\sigma$, and for structure learning, our goal is to estimate the equivalence class of the DAG model.
+We first define the search spaces (i.e., model space) for the two problems.
 Let $\dag$ denote the space of all $p$-vertex DAGs, which grows super-exponentially in $p$.
-We consider two sparsity constraints for DAG models, one for the maximum in-degree and the other for the maximum out-degree.
-For $\din, \dout \in [p]$, let
+We consider two sparsity constraints for DAGs, one for the maximum in-degree and the other for the maximum out-degree.
+For $\din, \dout \in [p]$, define

-The use of $\din$ is expected as it controls the sparsity of each nodewise variable selection problem (i.e., the estimation of $\Pa_j$).
-The out-degree constraint is introduced so that we are able to bound the maximum in-degree of any DAG $G' \in \EG{G}$ for some $G \in \dag(\din, \dout)$.
+Since all Markov equivalent DAGs have the same skeleton, the two constraints ensure that the degree of any DAG $G' \in \EG{G}$ for some $G \in \dag(\din, \dout)$ is at most $\din + \dout$.
 One may also use a single constraint for the maximum degree, but for the theoretical analysis to be carried out in this paper, it is more convenient to specify $\din, \dout$ separately.
 This setup is appealing to practitioners, since a DAG model with bounded degree is easier to visualize and interpret.
-Let $\cpdag(\din, \dout)$ denote the space of ``sparse equivalence classes", which is defined by
+Let $\cpdag(\din, \dout)$ denote the space of ``sparse equivalence classes'' defined by